lucas-ht/42calculator/README.md

 assisting students in strategically planning and making informed decisions regarding project selection and progression within the 42 curriculum.

-## Accessing the Application
+## Accessing the application

 You can access the live version of 42calculator at https://42calculator.vercel.app.

 ## Running 42calculator locally

-Follow the instructions in the [running locally guide](https://github.com/lucas-ht/42calculator/blob/documentation/docs/running.md).
+Follow the instructions in the [running locally guide](https://github.com/lucas-ht/42calculator/blob/main/docs/running.md).

 ## Contributing